Xyvir/iex.run/.github/readme.md

 ## todo:

-- add 'external download' and run option via metaparemeter OR other recursive scripts
+- add 'external download' and run option via metaparemeter AND/OR by pre-setting a var in recursive scripts
-- extra trailing spaces after domain name breaks things for some reason
 - review / refactor cumbersome string manipulation
 - Allow for multi-match downloads if @Noexecute is true
-- have iex.run respect working directory when script runs (in case script does something in the current directory and cares about this)
+- have iex.run respect working directory when script runs? (in case script does something in the current directory and cares about this)
 - Add builtin 'rpau' meta-parameter?